joseestudillo/hive-quick-start/README.md

 - extract the content of the latest release into it.
 At the time of this writing `apache-hive-1.2.1-bin`
 - create a symb link: `ln -sf apache-hive-1.2.1-bin/ current`
 - create the environment variables:

 ```bash
 #Hive
 export HIVE_HOME=/usr/local/apache/hive/current
 export PATH=$PATH:$HIVE_HOME/bin
 ```

 This should be enough for a development instance, but in some cases we will want to run the hive CLI, the metastore or even the hiveserver2 at the same time, to be able to do this we will need a database that actually keeps the information.
 To avoid installing a database in the host, we will use a Derby database Server.
-This will require some extra configuration
+This will require some extra configuration:

 ```bash
  #Derby